nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_assessment_scales.md

 {% include custom/section.warnbanner.html %}

 ## Assessment Scales Section Content##
 The Assessment scales section carries information about assessment scales used.
-Elements should be formatted as subheadings in any HTML sent.
+PRSB Elements should be formatted as subheadings in any HTML sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>